 Where is JCV Found

 The number of reported human cases of the illness it causes (Jamestown Virus infection) has risen sharply in the northeastern and midwestern U.S. during the past decade.
-Between 2009 and 2021, the states with the highest number of reported cases of the more serious form of the disease that attacks the nervous system were Wisconsin and Minnesota.
+Wisconsin and Minnesota have the highest number of reported cases of the more serious form of the disease that attacks the nervous system.

 The time from mosquito bite to feeling ill ranges from a few days to two weeks.
 Symptoms can range from mild to severe.
 Most infections occur in adults, during the summer, and are asymptomatic.
 More serious symptoms can include fever and acute meningoencephalitis (inflammation of the brain and surrounding tissues).